Multivariable Painleve'-II equation: connection formulas for asymptotic solutions: Introduction

 Towards the end of the 20th century, the connection formulas for asymptotic solutions of certain second order {\it nonlinear} differential equations were also derived.
 For example, the homogeneous P-II \be u''(x)=xu(x)-2u(x)^3, \ee is one of the most frequently encountered nonlinear second order differential equations in theoretical physics.
 Connection formulas \cite{ItsKapaev1988ConnectionFormulasPII,Fokas2006} relate the behavior of $u(x)$ in the $x\to\pm \infty$ limits.
 They were used to write integrals of Painlev\'e transcendents over $x$ in terms of classical special functions \cite{BaikBuckinghamDiFrancoIts2009,Kokocki2020,BothnerBuckingham2017}.
 Applications of such connection formulas have already been numerous, including in ultracold atoms \cite{Itin2009b,Sadhasivam2024}, viscous flow \cite{Lee2011ViscousShocks}, spectroscopy \cite{BanerjeeSinitsyn2023MesoscopicCriticalFluctuations}, quantum phase transitions \cite{SinitsynPokrovsky2026QuasiAdiabaticEffects}, quantum information \cite{ItsMezzadriMo2008}, plasma physics \cite{ZelenyiNeishtadtArtemyevVainchteinMalova2013, NeishtadtArtemyevTuraev2019}, liquid crystals \cite{ClercDavilaKowalczykSmyrnelisVidalHenriquez2017}, and stochastic processes \cite{BothnerLiechty2013}.

-In a seemingly different direction, there is a progress on solvable {\it higher-order linear} systems, including the multistate Landau-Zener models \cite{Sinitsyn2017b,Sinitsyn2016,Sinitsyn2018,Chernyak2019} and solvable quantum quench models \cite{Jeff-Coulomb,Li2018,Yan2022,Barik2025HigherSpinRG,PasnooriYuzbashyan2025,78xb-5lmw,cr3y-71lr}, which describe interacting quantum systems of potentially combinatorial complexity under explicitly time-dependent conditions.
+In a seemingly different direction, there is a progress on solvable {\it higher-order linear} systems, including the multistate Landau-Zener models with linearly time-dependent parameters \cite{Sinitsyn2017b,Sinitsyn2016,Sinitsyn2018,Chernyak2019} and solvable quantum quench models with decaying couplings \cite{Jeff-Coulomb,Li2018,Yan2022,Barik2025HigherSpinRG,PasnooriYuzbashyan2025,78xb-5lmw,cr3y-71lr}.
+They describe interacting quantum systems, including with combinatorial complexity, under explicitly time-dependent conditions.
 This raises the question of whether there exist practically interesting higher-order {\it systems} of nonlinear differential equations that are integrable and possess simple connection formulas for the asymptotic behavior of their solutions as well.

 The present Letter provides exact analytical connection formulas for a multivariable generalization of P-II.
 This nonlinear system is shown to be related to the Demkov-Osherov model (DOM) \cite{Demkov1967, SinitsynPokrovsky2026QuasiAdiabaticEffects}, which is one of the earliest known solvable generalizations of the quantum mechanical Landau-Zener model to an arbitrary number of interacting states with linearly time-dependent parameters.
 As the class of solvable multistate Landau-Zener systems is known to be large \cite{Chernyak2018,Chernyak2020}, its relevance to solvability of nonlinear systems suggests that the class of integrable multi-variable generalizations of the Painlev\'e equations with tractable asymptotic behavior may be as large.
 Thus, the synergy between the two research directions in mathematical physics may enable analytical treatment of more complex nonlinear problems.